wolfenfeld/ML-Tutorials/big-data/_posts/2019-02-01-SQOOP-post.md

 <script src="https://gist.github.com/wolfenfeld/44bbc180a022dac7aa1cd85a6e56217d.js">
 </script>

-This is nice, but there is a better way.
+This is nice, but there is a better way!

 This post comes after trying several approaches to get the easiest, cleanest, scalable and best performing data ingestion solution for the case of data stored on a _MySQL_ server.